District of Columbia Pay Transparency Compliance.

 The CEO is in the room.
 She'll back whoever makes the stronger case.

 "The full audit will cost us $2.1 million in remediation, phased over twelve months.
-Here's what it buys: a defensible position if the DC OAG investigates our the District of Columbia pay data report.
+Here's what it buys: a defensible position if the DC Attorney General investigates our pay practices.
 A response to the class action attorney circling our employees.
-And a story we can tell candidates.we fixed it before anyone made us."
+And a story we can tell candidates.
+We fixed it before anyone made us."

 Brennan "I don't love the number.
 But I like the alternative less.
 The last company the DC OAG went after settled for $15 million."